 - Lemon zest: freshly grated.
 A small amount is needed.

 - Cognac: you can also use brandy or whisky.
-If you don't want alcohol, omit it, but it evaporated during baking but leaves behind a wonderful flavor.
+It evaporates during baking and leaves behind a wonderful flavor.
+If you don't want alcohol, omit it.

 About the liquor: this recipe has a magic flavoring trio that is lemon, vanilla, and cognac (or brandy, or whisky).
 The synergy that results when combining these three flavors is one for the books.
 None of them is the star but together they are magic.